07 Sep Can High Blood Pressure Affect Teeth?

 What Is Gum Disease?

-When bacteria attack and inflame the gums, it can cause an infection called periodontitis, aka gum disease.
+When bacteria attack and inflame the gums over time, it can cause an infection called periodontitis, aka gum disease.
 It begins as gingivitis, which is silent and painless just like high blood pressure.
 Gingivitis causes tender, swollen gums that bleed easily.
 Luckily, this first stage of gum disease is reversible if it’s treated soon enough.

 The best way to prevent gum disease is by brushing your teeth twice a day for at least two minutes each time, flossing daily, and visiting your dentist for cleanings every six months.